Berea-CS-Courses/capstone-project-robinsonkal/Weekly Update 1.md

 - I plan on comparing the data resulting from word frequency to the data taken from my webscraper in order to see the words that are being used the most.

-- This week I created the code that exports a dataframe to a csv.
+- This week I created the code that exports a dataframe (made from the reuters corpus) to a csv.
 In this dataframe was words, word usage, and percentage of use

 ## 2.